juliavolponi/sugar-club/README.md

 A copy of the GitHub Repository can be made by forking the GitHub account.
 This copy can be viewed and changes can be made to the copy without affecting the original repository.
 Take the following steps to fork the repository;

 1. Log in to GitHub and locate the repository.
-2. n the right hand side of the page inline with the repository name is a button called 'Fork', click on the button to create a copy of the original repository in your GitHub Account.
+2. In the right hand side of the page inline with the repository name is a button called 'Fork', click on the button to create a copy of the original repository in your GitHub Account.
 ![fork step on github](assets/images/fork_step.png)

 ## To create a local clone of this project